mit1812/dec-hex-converter/README.md

 ## Getting Started

-You can either clone the repo directly and run the `npm start` command or alternatively if you would just like to use the api then it is hosted here
+You can either clone the repo directly and run the `npm start` command or alternatively if you would just like to use the api then it is hosted [here](https://decimal-to-hexadecimal.herokuapp.com/api-docs/api-docs)

 For Api documentation visit:
+locally:
 /api-docs

 ## # To do:

-- [] finish readme
+- Update Homepage
 - Add typescript
-- Deploy to heroku and update doc with links
 - Add dockerfile